On the correspondence between thermodynamics and inference: Results

 \textit{Analysis:} We compute the learning capacity at two locations in parameter manifold, at the singularity (${\bm \theta}_S$) and far from it (${\bm \theta}_R$):

 The learning capacity is computed numerically for $N=100$ observations with distribution $\inliner{T^N\sim q(\cdot|{\bm \theta})}$:

 Far from the singularity (${\bm \theta}_R$), the equipartition theorem predicts the learning capacity ($\dim/2$) whereas close to the singularity (${\bm \theta}_S$), where the model is effectively described by only a single parameter ($k_1$), the learning capacity reflects this smaller effective model dimension.
-As expected, the exponential mixture model is predictively sloppy in the vicinity of the singular point, but not elsewhere.

-We expect that the behavior of the exponential mixture model is representative of many machine learning and systems biology problems.
-In these problems, the effective dimension $K_{\rm eff}$ may be very much smaller than the true dimension of model.
-In practice, these models do not require exact structural unidentifiability (Eqn.~\ref{eqn:unident}) to show a reduced learning capacity.
-For instance, the reduced complexity is not only at the singularity but in the vicinity of the singularity as well.
-For models with structural unidentifiability, this vicinity-of-singularity region will shrink with sample size.
-For models without structural unidentifiability (Eqn.~\ref{eqn:unident}) that are regular everywhere, equipartition will hold at sufficiently large sample size.